aerell-lang/aerell/README.md

 Usage: aerell <command>

 Available commands:
-  help              Print this usage information. version           Print the Aerell version. run <file>        Run an Aerell file. compile <file>    Compile an Aerell file to an executable.
+ help                Print this usage information. version             Print the Aerell compiler version. run <file>          Execute the source file using JIT compilation. build <file>        Build the source file into a standalone executable.

+Available internal commands:
+ lex <file>          Tokenize the source file and print the lexer output. parse <file>        Parse the source file and print the AST structure. analyze <file>      Perform semantic analysis on the source file. generate <file>     Generate LLVM IR from source and print the IR output. compile <file>      Compile the source file into an object file.
 ```

 You can see example source code that can be run or compiled in the [`examples`](./examples) folder.
 These examples demonstrate the language features and provide a good starting point for learning how to write Aerell file.